This article was updated in March 2022 to reflect changing conditions, prices and trends.

-Here we look at the key medical and consumer wearable health technology trends of 2021 and beyond, plus look at the overall industry performance, wearable healthcare profit margins, and uptake by the insurance industry.
+Here we look at the key medical and consumer wearable health technology trends of 2022 and beyond.
+We also cover the overall industry performance, wearable healthcare profit margins, and uptake by the insurance industry.

 The global wearable healthcare technology market – outlook and value